mairisskuja/klipper/README.md

 `You should see green diode blinking on startup.
 Proceed to further steps when it stop blinking.`

 * Open browser access the name you set in step 4.
 As most of the modern browsers will force https:// over http:// and you do not have secure connection write in local domain name as http://fluidd.local (or other if you set different).
+  * If you can not access using local domain name use local IP address of your pi connected tp WiFi instead.
+There are multiple ways how to understand which address is set for pi via Dynamic Host Configuration Protocol (DHCP).
+The easiest way would be to connect tp your WiFi roter and look into device list in your WiFi network.
+  * It's not a bad idea to set Static DHCP lease for pi running Fluidd.
+This is supported my most modern WiFi routers.
+Info though how to achieve this hardly depends on a specific router and it's integrated software.

 `If everything is OK, you will see Fluidd UI with error message — 'Unable to open config file /home/pi/klipper_config/printer.cfg' which is as expected.`